hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-element: Returns the nth element from a list
+`element`: Returns the nth element from a list